phalcon-orphanage/docs/en/reference/di.rst

 this form of dependency injection has some disadvantages.

-For instance, if the component has many dependencies, we will need to create multiple setter arguments to pass the dependencies or create a constructor that passes them many arguments, additionally creating dependencies before using the component, every time, makes our code not as maintainable as we would like:
+For instance, if the component has many dependencies, we will need to create multiple setter arguments to pass the dependencies or create a constructor that pass them with many arguments, additionally creating dependencies before using the component, every time, makes our code not as maintainable as we would like:

 .. code-block:: php